Assembly line worker integration and balancing problem: Experimental study

 \subsection{ALWIBP benchmark scheme}

 As many other ALB approaches, the ALWABP benchmark was constructed from the only SALBP reference (the Scholl data collection of www.assembly-line-balancing.de); that was considered robust enough and has been extensively used to test most proposals in the literature so far.
 Nevertheless, as recently demonstrated by \cite{otto13salpbgen}, this framework does not seem rigorous enough.
 The problems were collected from different empirical and not empirical sources, and are based on only 25 precedence graphs; where just 18 distinct graphs have more than 25 tasks and thus are meaningful for comparing solution methods.
-Moreover, \cite{otto13salpbgen} also point out the triviality of many classical instances, proposing to avoid these two inconvenient characteristics (which is: low diversity of graphs structure, and triviality), a SALBP generator and a new very robust challenging benchmark whose graphs morphologies include a sufficient variety of chains, bottlenecks and modules.
-Basically, they propose different cells of data sets (with 25 different instances per cell) following a full-factorial design for the following parameters:
+Moreover, \cite{otto13salpbgen} also point out the triviality of many classical instances.
+Therefore, they propose a SALBP generator and a new very robust challenging benchmark whose graphs morphologies include a sufficient variety of chains, bottlenecks and modules.
+Basically, it has different cells of data sets (with 25 different instances per cell) following a full-factorial design for the following parameters:

-\begin{enumerate} \item Type of the graph: precedence graphs containing more chains, more bottlenecks, or mix of both. \item Order Strength: ``low'', ``medium'' and ``high''. \item Distribution of task times: ``peak at the bottom'', ``bimodal'' and ``peak in the middle''. \item Number of tasks: ``small'', ``medium'', ``large'' and ``very large''. \end{enumerate}
+\begin{enumerate} \item Type of the graph: precedence graphs containing more chains, more bottlenecks, or a mix of both. \item Order Strength: ``low'', ``medium'' and ``high''. \item Distribution of task times: ``peak at the bottom'', ``bimodal'' and ``peak in the middle''. \item Number of tasks: ``small'', ``medium'', ``large'' and ``very large''. \end{enumerate}

 Thus, we selected as basis the following collection of subsets from the \cite{otto13salpbgen} benchmark: